 Bringing Zero Waste to Your Kitchen

 Another way that makes a big impact on minimizing the amount of stuff you end up stuffing in the trash is purchasing bulk foods.
-The variety of organic foods you can purchase online is staggering, like coconut and olive oil, grains, rice, tea and coffee and dried beans and lentils.
+The variety of organic foods you can purchase online (from websites such as Sibarita and similar others) is staggering, like coconut and olive oil, grains, rice, tea and coffee, and dried beans and lentils.
 Not only does this practice reduce the amount of packaging used, but it is efficient for your budget, as well.
 Buying bulk organic food online can save you 15% at the register.
 Just a couple of things to keep in mind: